kaushik88/kaushik88.github.io/_posts/2016-03-10-failure-an-observation.md

 **Compensate** - Compensate the failure in one field with a success in another.

 **Observe** - Observing your own failure means treating it like a third-person *case-study*, taking notes and then moving on.
-This is the first time I've done this and I can certainly say that I feel a lot better!